 Outdoor exercise ideas for you and your dog

-Summer is just a few days away.
+Summer is here.
 Now is a great time to focus on the "Exercise" part of the fulfillment formula!
 Try new activities, visit a new location, and enjoy the sunshine and your dog's companionship.

 No matter what physical activity you engage in, it is important to watch for signs of dehydration: lethargy, sunken or bloodshot eyes, dry gums, increased heart rate, paleness, and loss of skin elasticity.
 Make sure your dog has access to clean, fresh water at all times!